lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/FileUploader/README.md

 While you may insert FileUploaderAttachment into your FileUploaderList, in typical use cases it will live inside a [`<template>`][mdn-template] tag in the parent FileUploader.
 The `<template>` tag must be inserted inside the main wrapper element that has the `data-spirit-toggle="fileUploader"` attribute.
 Our JavaScript FileUploader plugin will then pick up the template and apply it on any attachments the user wants to upload.
-In order to make the template work with image preview, add the `generateImagePreview` prop to the `FileUploaderAttachment` inside the `<template>`.
+To make the template work with image preview, add the `generateImagePreview` prop to the `FileUploaderAttachment` inside the `<template>`.

 ```twig